mikelove/alpine/README.md

-# alpine

 ## alpine has moved to Bioconductor (8/18/2016)

+Furthermore, the version here is already out-of-date.
+The version at Bioconductor includes a much simplified interface.

 I will still use the GitHub Issues tracker for new feature ideas & TODOs, but the new website for alpine is:

 <http://bioconductor.org/packages/alpine>

-New feature requests can be submitted as [Issues](https://github.com/mikelove/alpine/issues) here on GitHub
+New feature requests can be submitted as [Issues](https://github.com/mikelove/alpine/issues) here on GitHub.

 Bug reports and any other support questions should be posted to: